acornejo/pybz/README.md

 # Configuration

-No configuration is required to use pybz, all parameters can be specified in the command line.
+No configuration is required to use `pybz`, all parameters can be specified in the command line.
 A server URL is required to perform any operation on bugzilla, and can be specified with the `--url` flag.
-For operations that require authentication you must also specify a username, which can also be provided in the command-line with the `--username` flag.
+For operations that require authentication you must also specify a username, which can also be provided in the command line with the `--username` flag.

-To avoid having to specify the server URL and the username on every invocation of `pybz`, these and other settings can be stored in an initialization file stored at `~/.pybz`.
+To avoid having to specify the server URL and the username on every invocation of `pybz`, these and other settings can be stored in a per-user configuration file stored at `~/.pybz`.

 Example `~/.pybz` file: